 Portable Yoga: 3 Practices You Can Take on the Road

-For those of you who have attended my classes, you know I frequently point out how individual poses or practices from our group practice can be made “portable” for use at home.
+If you’ve every attended one of my classes, you know I frequently point out how individual poses or practices from our group practice can be made “portable” for use at home.
 For example, a balancing pose could be done holding onto a kitchen counter while waiting for your morning coffee to brew.
 Or you could do simple joint rotations during the commercial breaks in your favorite TV shows.

 Some of the most portable ones are soothing breathing techniques you can employ when you are feeling anxious or agitated.
 As an added benefit, these practices are sufficiently subtle that you can practice them without disturbing the person sitting next to you.
 This is particularly helpful if you’re sitting in a crowded waiting room or in a cramped plane.

-How to practice Coherent Breathing:
+How to Practice Coherent Breathing:

 Ideally, you should practice coherent breathing for 5-10 minutes each day, but it’s a simple practice you can do while standing in line at the grocery store or waiting in the doctor’s office.

-How to practice Three-Part breathing:
+How to Practice Three-Part Breathing:

 Alternate Nostril or “Hand-to-Hand Breath”

-This last breath practice is a variation of alternate nostril breathing (also known as nadi shodhana) which I call “hand-to-hand breath.”
+The next practice is a variation of alternate nostril breathing, also known as Nadi Shodhana.
+This is an interoceptive version I refer to as “hand-to-hand breath.”
 Because the hands rest in your lap, it is easy to practice while sitting in the car or on a plane.

-How to Practice Hand-to-hand breath:
+How to Practice Hand-to-Hand Breath:

 I hope you’ll adopt these calming “portable” breath practices and take them with you wherever you go.
 Happy trails!